reezmahanan/reezmahanan/README.md

 ## 🏆 Certificates

-> (Kept the certificate list — consider hosting certificate images in your repo or an images/ folder and referencing those files to avoid broken links.)
+> (Consider hosting certificate images in your repo under an images/ or assets/ folder and referencing those files to avoid broken links.)

 <table>
   <tr>